 - Customer portal, where customers submit tickets and also manage their tickets (ticket management is not available on Suite Team)

-Your end users can use the information in the knowledge base or turn to the community (if enabled), for answers.
+Your end users can use the information in the knowledge base or turn to the community (if available), for answers.
 If they can't find an answer, they can submit a request to an agent.
 Agents can use the knowledge base to help solve tickets faster.

 This article covers the following topics:

 Use the knowledge base for the official content provided by your company or organization.
 The help center consists of categories, sections, and articles.

 On Enterprise plans, you can add subsections to your knowledge base to create more levels, see Adding subsections to create more levels in your help center.

 Categories are the top-level organizing containers of the help center.
 Categories contain sections.
 The help center must have at least one category.
 If you have only one category in your help center, then the category itself is hidden to end users, and they see only the sections in your help center.

 Sections contain related articles.
 To add a section, you must have at least one category to act as its parent container, except on Enterprise plans.
 On Enterprise plans, sections can also contain subsections, so a section can be a child of a category or a section, whereas on other plans, each section must be child of a category.

 Articles are content items such as tech notes or help topics.